capmichal/MLOps-pipeline-github-actions/README.md

+### How to Build MLOps Pipelines with GitHub Actions

 #### PROS AND CONS of using Github Actions as MLOPs workflows

 Not many models in production = cost of learning and using MLOps tools > benefits it returns